mcherneski/odyssey/README.md

 # Stuff to do
 - Figure out why 'login' flashes on page load
-- Remove the orgid from the redirect from authentication
+✅ Remove the orgid from the redirect from authentication
 - Make sure user can't refresh after logout and get logged back in.
+- Launch contract for end user
+- Authentication
+   - User Profiles
+   - Administrative

 ## Ideas:
 - Remove the need for users to pay for nft with crypto.